StinaNorqvist/StinaNorqvist.github.my-project/README.md

 # Fishy 🐟

 ## Information
 This was a small school project.
 The goal of the project was to use Vue for the first time and include some different features just to try it out.
-The most important part of the project was making sure all the features was used at least once and working as intended so the design of the project was not a priority for me .
+The most important part of the project was making sure all the features was used at least once and working as intended so the design of the project was not a priority.

 ## See the website
 [Click here to check out the website!](https://stinanorqvist.github.io/#/)